 As a non-UK investment company, BBGI is not subject to the Financial Conduct Authority's ('FCA') requirement for commercial companies with a premium listing to make TCFD disclosures.
-Notwithstanding this exemption,

-Sustainability Report: www.bb-gi.com/media/2421/bbgi-sustainability-report-2023.pdf#paqe=49

-Recommendation

-Governance
+Notwithstanding this exemption, the Management Board recognises the importance of the TCFD and its related disclosures and has voluntarily decided to report against the TCFD recommendations.
+The full TCFD disclosure is included in BBGI's Sustainability Report: www.bb-gi.com/ media/2421/bbgi-sustainability-report-2023. pdf#page=49

-1. Describe the Board's oversight of climate-related risks and opportunities.
+TCFD Recommendation Summary Section Governance 1.
+Describe the Board's oversight of climate-related risks and opportunities.
 The Supervisory and Management Boards, supported by an executive-led ESG Committee, ensure comprehensive governance over all climate and ESG-related activities.
 The Management Board considers climate-related issues when setting strategy, considering new investment opportunities, approving annual budgets, monitoring performance metrics and targets, and approving related disclosures.
 The Remuneration Committee designs reward structures for the Management Board to foster long-term value-creation and reinforce the organisation's ability to achieve its climate change goals and targets.

-Section: 'Remuneration

-Report'

-2. Describe management's role in assessing and managing climaterelated risks and opportunities.
+Sustainability Report Section: 'TCFD Disclosures' Section: 'Remuneration Report' 2.
+Describe management's role in assessing and managing climate- related risks and opportunities.
 The Management Board has overall responsibility for ESG considerations and ensuring they are integrated into BBGI's investment strategy, including in relation to climate change.
 This is achieved through the Investment Committee, Risk Management, Corporate Governance and Compliance functions, and ESG Committee.

-ESG Committee Terms of Reference

-Strategy

-3. Describe the climate-related risks and opportunities the organisation has identified over the short, medium and long-term.

-Physical risks: Climate-related risks include physical disruptions such as extreme weather, and transition challenges in adapting to low-carbon technologies or biodiversity risks related to ecosystem disruptions.
+Sustainability Report Section: 'TCFD Disclosures' ESG Committee Terms of Reference Strategy 3.
+Describe the climate-related risks and opportunities the organisation has identified over the short, medium and Physical risks: Climate-related risks include physical disruptions such as extreme weather, and transition challenges in adapting to low-carbon technologies or biodiversity risks related to ecosystem disruptions.
 Overall, scenario analysis has highlighted that the majority of BBGI's portfolio is very resilient to climate hazards both today and under future climate warming scenarios.
+Sustainability Report Section: 'TCFD Disclosures' PPCI's assessment examines dimete impacts over short (1.
+Example) medium (E. 10 long-term.